-William Jennings Bryan's "Cross of Gold" Speech, July 9, 1896 at the Democratic Convention
+William Jennings Bryan's "Cross of Gold" Speech,

+(July 9, 1896 at the Democratic Convention)

 One of the most famous speeches in American political history was delivered by William Jennings Bryan on July 9, 1896, at the Democratic National Convention in Chicago.
-The issue was whether to endorse the free coinage of silver at a ratio of silver to gold of 16 to 1.
-(This inflationary measure would have increased the amount of money in circulation and aided cash-poor and debt-burdened farmers.)
+The issue dominating the land that decade had been the debate over backing the dollar by either gold or silver.
 The thirty-six-year-old former Congressman from Nebraska aspired to be the Democratic nominee for president, and he had been skillfully, but quietly, building support for himself among the delegates.
 His dramatic speaking style and rhetoric roused the crowd to a frenzy.
 The response, wrote one reporter, "came like one great burst of artillery."
 Men and women screamed and waved their hats and canes.
 "Some," wrote another reporter, "like demented things, divested themselves of their coats and flung them high in the air."
 The next day the convention nominated Bryan for President on the fifth ballot.
 The full text of the speech appears below.

 I would be presumptuous, indeed, to present myself against the distinguished gentlemen to whom you have listened if this were but a measuring of ability; but this is not a contest among persons.
 The humblest citizen in all the land when clad in the armor of a righteous cause is stronger than all the whole hosts of error that they can bring.
 I come to speak to you in defense of a cause as holy as the cause of liberty-the cause of humanity.
 When this debate is concluded, a motion will be made to lay upon the table the resolution offered in commendation of the administration and also the resolution in condemnation of the administration.
 I shall object to bringing this question down to a level of persons.
 The individual is but an atom; he is born, he acts, he dies; but principles are eternal; and this has been a contest of principle.
 Never before in the history of this country has there been witnessed such a contest as that through which we have passed.
 Never before in the history of American politics has a great issue been fought out as this issue has been by the voters themselves.

 On the 4th of March, 1895, a few Democrats, most of them members of Congress, issued an address to the Democrats of the nation asserting that the money question was the paramount issue of the hour; asserting also the right of a majority of the Democratic Party to control the position of the party on this paramount issue; concluding with the request that all believers in free coinage of silver in the Democratic Party should organize and take charge of and control the policy of the Democratic Party.
 Three months later, at Memphis, an organization was perfected, and the silver Democrats went forth openly and boldly and courageously proclaiming their belief and declaring that if successful they would crystallize in a platform the declaration which they had made; and then began the conflict with a zeal approaching the zeal which inspired the crusaders who followed Peter the Hermit.
 Our silver Democrats went forth from victory unto victory, until they are assembled now, not to discuss, not to debate, but to enter up the judgment rendered by the plain people of this country.